The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Side-channel Analysis and Evaluation

 }

-\para{End-to-end attacks} We built a local chatbot using the FastChat framework as the victim application.
-Its backend API server is configured with SGLang v0.3.0, which supports KV cache sharing for common prefixes.
-In this evaluation, we used the \path{gabrielchua/system-prompt-leakage}~\cite{systemprompt-huggingface} dataset from Hugging Face, containing over 350,000 synthetic system prompts.
-We applied \path{Llama-3.1-8B-Instruct}~\cite{base_model} to compute embeddings for each prompt and visualized the results using Uniform Manifold Approximation and Projection (UMAP), which reduces dimensions of datasets and enables effective visualization of data distribution \cite{mcinnes2018umap}.
-UMAP visualization confirmed substantial semantic diversity across the dataset, reflecting the varied topics and styles found in real-world prompt engineering.
-As shown in \autoref{fig:data_heter}, this semantic heterogeneity increases as the dataset expands, significantly complicating predictive modeling \cite{zhang2024disttrainaddressingmodeldata}.
+\para{End-to-end attacks} We built a local chatbot using the FastChat as the victim application.
+Its backend API server is configured with SGLang v0.3.0, and the model deployed by victim is \texttt{Llama-3.1-70B-Instruct-GPTQ-INT4}.
+For evaluation, we used the \path{gabrielchua/system-prompt-leakage} dataset, containing over 350,000 synthetic system prompts.
+We applied \path{Llama-3.1-8B-Instruct} to compute embeddings for each prompt and visualized the results using Uniform Manifold Approximation and Projection (UMAP), which reduces the dimensions of datasets and enables effective visualization of data distribution~\cite{mcinnes2018umap}.
+UMAP visualization confirmed substantial semantic diversity across this dataset, reflecting the varied topics and styles found in real-world prompt engineering.
+As shown in \autoref{fig:data_heter}, this semantic heterogeneity increases as the dataset expands, significantly complicating predictive modeling.
 Consistent with the threat model detailed in \autoref{subsec:threat_model}, we assume the attacker has a public dataset of system prompts that mirrors those of the victim.
-To more accurately reflect real-world conditions—-where production systems typically implement a small number of carefully crafted system prompts—-we randomly select only 200 prompts as the victim's configuration while reserving the remainder as the attacker's training corpus.
+To reflect real-world conditions—where production systems typically implement a small number of carefully crafted system prompts—we randomly select 200 prompts as the victim's configuration while reserving the remainder as the attacker's training corpus.
 This experimental design deliberately simulates the ``needle in a haystack'' challenge faced in realistic attack scenarios, where adversaries must identify specific target prompts within a substantially larger heterogeneous corpus.

 To streamline the search process, as illustrated in \autoref{fig:searchprefix}, we propose an incremental token-by-token approach to recover the target prompt.
 This approach relies on multiple components: a \textit{classifier} for validation, a \textit{next-token predictor} to estimate token probabilities, and a \textit{sampler} that selects candidate tokens based on the predictor's temperature setting.
 The \textit{next-token predictor} is fine-tuned on the public system prompt dataset available to the attacker, allowing it to forecast the next token given the already retrieved tokens.
 For each candidate token at position $i$, we feed the partially reconstructed prompt and miss prompt into the LLM to obtain TTFT difference (same method in \autoref{subsec:evalpsa}), which then serves as the input to the $classifier$.
 If the classifier identifies this token as a cache hit, the token is appended to the prompt; otherwise, a \textit{repetition penalty} is applied by adjusting the probability distribution of the current token (in our implementation, this penalty is applied by halving the sampling probability for an incorrect token in the next round).